anjalikhushi/AspireNex--2/README.md

-# Below are the explanation of 2 Tasks Completed-
+# Below is the explanation of Task Completed-
 A video including both the assignments to showcase my work: